dylibso/chicory/README.md

 ### Building the Runtime

 Contributors and other advanced users may want to build the runtime from source.
 To do so, you'll need to have Maven installed.
+`Java version 11` required for a proper build.
+You can download and install [Java 11 Temurin](https://adoptium.net/temurin/releases/?version=11)

 Basic steps: